Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Applicants must submit a $25 non-refundable application fee.
 A different fee applies for applicants to the Chicago College of Performing Arts and the College of Pharmacy.
 All degree-seeking undergraduate students, except those seeking a second bachelor’s degree, are required to provide academic assessment data, which may include taking the Roosevelt University Assessment (RUA).
 Students must meet with an academic advisor prior to registration.
 International students and all students with international credentials must fulfill the TOEFL/TWE or English Language Proficiency (ELP) requirements as well as the mathematics portion of the RUA.

 All new undergraduate and graduate students admitted to the university are required to submit a $200 admission deposit to reserve their admission to Roosevelt University.
 The deposit will be requested upon admission to the university and will be fully refundable prior to a specified date each term (January 1 for spring and September 1 for fall).
 The chief admission officer at the university will review requests for refunds.
 This $200 deposit will be credited to the student’s account and will be applied to their tuition and fees for the first term of enrollment.
+The admission deposit must be paid before a student can register for classes.
 Exceptions to this policy will be made for those students who have financial aid packages that cover their cost of attendance.
 Different admission deposit policies apply to admitted students to the Chicago College of Performing Arts and the College of Pharmacy.
 Refer to the websites for each college for additional information.

 Students who have graduated from high school or completed a GED and who have completed fewer than 15 semester hours of transferable college credit are freshman applicants.
 In addition to the application and fee, freshmen must submit official high school or GED transcripts, official transcripts from any colleges attended, and either the American College Testing Program (ACT) or College Board’s Scholastic Aptitude Test (SAT) standardized test scores.
 Scores may be posted on official high school transcripts.
 Roosevelt’s ACT code is 1124; SAT code is 1666.
 Adult students with no transfer credit and those with a GED who have not taken the ACT or SAT within two years of applying are required to take the Roosevelt University Assessment (RUA) as part of the admission process.